coocos/asgi-http-server/README.md

 ### Note about protocols

 Note that each protocol has their own protocol specific ASGI specification.
 The main ASGI specification itself is concerned with this split between the protocol server and the application, not the specific events defined for a common protocol.
-In this repository the HTTP protocol server is defined in the [server](./asgi/server.py) module as well as the [http](./asgi/http.py) module.
+In this repository the HTTP protocol server is defined in the [server](./asgi/server.py) module.

 ### Application